aelliott1485/SE-Userscripts/admin-flag-notifier/README.md

 - It checks the current status of the queue every 60 seconds.
 - Due to the expected number of flags, Stack Overflow moderators are advised not to use the script.
 It may harm your sanity.
+- Ability to send notifications to email using [emailJS](https://email.js.com)

 ## Installation